Good for You (album): Critical reception

 Good for You was met with generally positive reviews.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 77, based on four reviews.
 Aggregator AnyDecentMusic? gave it 6.9 out of 10, based on their assessment of the critical consensus.

 Aaron McKrell of HipHopDX gave a positive review, stating "This debut shines so brightly in comparison to what Aminé's contemporaries are passing off that it may be easy to forget that it is not exactly a groundbreaking album.
 Regardless, the rookie should be commended for crafting an honest, entertaining and revealing album".
 Briana Younger of Pitchfork wrote: "Good for You, most of which hinge on love interests old and new, underscored by a playful outlook that's channeled into bubbly, off-center production.
 It's far from serious but stops just short of turn-up—more like the soundtrack for an almost-sober drive home."
 A. Harmony of Exclaim! said, "Even in its weighty moments, the simple melodies, infectious hooks and liberal dashes of humour will keep your spirits up from start to finish.
 Good for You is a satisfying, well-rounded effort".
 Andrew Colvert of Gig Soup praised the album, stating, "Even if he's not the most gifted creatively right now, he's still in his early 20s and doesn't confine himself to just hip hop for inspiration.
 The future looks as bright as the colors on his album cover".

 Writing for Sputnikmusic, Elliott S. Edwards concluded, "Good for You isn't a pleasant listen because Aminé is so gosh darn happy, it's because it appears so out of step with a relentlessly negative and dour mood.
 We could all do with just that much more happiness in our lives".
 Preezy of XXL said, "Good for You proves his meteoric rise up the charts is far from the start of the ending and more of precursor of what's to come.
 His versatility shines as he offers feel-good moments with more thought-provoking material".

 Commercial performance

 Good for You debuted at number 31 on the US Billboard 200, selling 13,000 copies pure sales in its first week.
-On January 16, 2018, the album was certified gold by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over 500,000 units in the United States.
+On January 24, 2023, the album was certified platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over 1,000,000 units in the United States.